Shoaf Historic District

+The Shoaf Historic District is a national historic district that is located in Georges Township, Fayette County, Pennsylvania.

+It was added to the National Register of Historic Places in 1994.

+History and architectural features

-Shoaf Historic District is a national historic district located at Georges Township, Fayette County, Pennsylvania.
-The district includes 39 contributing buildings, 1 contributing site, and 5 contributing structures related to coke production in the community of Shoaf.
-The community was first established between 1903 and 1905 by the H. C. Frick & Company, and most of the contributing buildings were built between 1903 and the 1920s.
+This district includes thirty-nine contributing buildings, one contributing site, and five contributing structures related to coke production in the community of Shoaf.
+The community was first established between 1903 and 1905 by the H. C. Frick & Company; most of the contributing buildings were built between 1903 and the 1920s.
 The workers' housing largely consists of semi-detached frame dwellings.
-Mine and processing related buildings and structures include three original batteries of coke ovens (c.
-1904), wood and steel tipple (c.
-1905), mine entrance tipple (c.
-1904), brick power house (1905), brick blacksmith and carpenter shop (1910), and concrete block supply house (c.
+Mine and processing-related buildings and structures include three original batteries of coke ovens (c.
+1904), a wood and steel tipple (c.
+1905), a mine entrance tipple (c.
+1904), a brick power house (1905), a brick blacksmith and carpenter shop (1910), and a concrete block supply house (c.
 1919).
 Other buildings include the St. Helen's Roman Catholic Church rectory and a multiple-car garage (1922).

 It was added to the National Register of Historic Places in 1994.